Autism Spectrum Disorder, Pediatric

 Have no repetitive behaviors.

-Have trouble switching between two or more activities.
+Have trouble switching between activities.

 Level 2